erolm-a/colla-framework/README.md

 The docker image [erolmatei/colla-framework-flask](https://hub.docker.com/repository/docker/erolmatei/colla-framework-flask) takes care of building up the JS blob.
 What you need to do is simply to create a Pod for a SPARQL provider (we'll use Fuseki as it is pretty out-of-the-box), upload a graph and then start our Flask image.

+## Documentation

+By and large the project is fairly documented.
+The RDF ontology is described in "ontology.owl".
+Please use tools like [Webvovl](http://www.visualdataweb.de/webvowl/) to visualize them or [Protegé](https://protege.stanford.edu) to modify them.

 ## Future Work

 See [here](futurework.md) for details.